 No. The CARES Act requires institutions to provide the emergency financial aid grants to students.
 The CARES Act emergency financial aid grants cannot be used to cover and satisfy a student’s outstanding account balance.
 The student may use his or her emergency financial aid grant for expenses related to the disruption of campus operations due to coronavirus.

 If funding is approved, the grant funds will be disbursed to your account.
 It is in your best interest to set up direct deposit with the College.
 The College’s ability to issue paper checks and mail them has been slowed due to the pandemic.
 If you have a checking or savings account, setting up direct deposit from the College is easy to do so.
-You can set up direct deposit by logging into Ocean Connect and following the steps below!
+You can set up direct deposit online.

 Attention: Secretary of Education, Betsy DeVos